axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 #.
 Portal dashboard widgets only support the ``CustomFields`` declared in the ``custom-fields.yaml`` file.
    If your ``CustomFields`` are used in the dashboard widget, please follow the :dev-url:`Custom Fields Meta Information </doc/|version|/designer-guide/how-to/workflow/custom-fields.html#meta-information>` to adapt the data.

 #.
-The ``DefaultChartColor.p.json`` sub process has been removed, in case you use it in your project, please remove override this sub process and switch to using
+The ``DefaultChartColor.p.json`` subprocess has been removed, in case you use it in your project, please remove override this subprocess and switch to using
    :dev-url:`Engine Branding </doc/|version|/designer-guide/user-interface/branding/branding-engine.html>` to customize chart, data labels, legend color.
    Refer to :ref:`Default chart colors <customization-default-chart-colors>`.